Ancient Roman cuisine: Fruit

 The thermopolium (eatery) of Pompeii, Italy, 1st century AD.

 Fruit was eaten fresh when in season, and dried or preserved over winter.
 Popular fruits included apples, pears, figs, grapes, quinces, citron, strawberries, blackberries, elderberries, currants, damson plums, dates, melons, rose hips and pomegranates.
 Less common fruits were the more exotic azeroles and medlars.
 Cherries and apricots, both introduced in the 1st century BC, were popular.
 Peaches were introduced in the 1st century AD from Persia.
 Oranges and lemons were known but used more for medicinal purposes than in cookery.
 Although known to the ancient Romans, lemons were not cultivated in Italy until the Principate.
 At least 35 cultivars of pear were grown in Rome, along with three types of apples.
 Cato described pear culture methods similar to modern techniques.
 There are recipes for pear and peach creams and milk puddings flavored with honey, pepper and a little garum.

 Columella offers advice on the preservation of figs by crushing them into a paste with anise, fennel seed, cumin and toasted sesame to be wrapped in fig leaves.

 Vegetables

 While the precursors of Brussels sprouts, artichokes, peas, rutabaga, and possibly cauliflower probably existed in Roman times, the modern cultivated forms we think of were not developed until the late Middle Ages and early Renaissance times.
 Cabbage was eaten both raw (sometimes dipped in vinegar) and cooked.
-Cato greatly esteemed cabbage, believing it to be good for the digestion, and also believed that if a sick person ate a great deal of cabbage and bathed in his own urine, he would recover.
+Cato greatly esteemed cabbage, believing it to be good for the digestion, and also (inaccurately) believed that if a sick person ate a great deal of cabbage and bathed in his own urine, he would recover.